clarizamayo/BMI_Tone_Analyzer/README.md

 RUNNING THE WEBSITE LOCALLY
 ---------------------------

-To run the website- use the executive file by running the following code in your shell:
+To run the website- run the following code in your shell:
  ```python

 streamlit run app.py